eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 thousands of Relying Parties, which moreover do not (necessarily) know each other.
-Moreover, a peer-to-peer process assumes that each Relying Party has sufficient technical knowledge and budget to judge the level of security of each Provider’s systems and processes for, among others, private key management.
+Moreover, a peer-to-peer process assumes that each Relying Party has sufficient technical knowledge and budget to judge the level of security of each Provider's systems and processes for, among others, private key management.
 This is not realistic for high-value attestations.
 A peer-to-peer process may therefore be suitable for low-value attestations in contexts where Providers and Relying Parties